annashipman/annashipman.github.io/_posts/2019-06-21-delegating-to-a-team.md

 - We set up a mailing list for the principal engineers and started publicising that as who to email, rather than emailing me only.
 - I started sending a lot more emails to that email address.
 Sometimes this would be forwarding an email I’ve received, adding “FYI”, so they have the context.
 If I had a bit more info I might add it in the email.
+- I look for opportunities for principals to go to meetings as my delegate.
+After the meeting they share back notes to the rest of the team, including me.
-- Where possible, I ask someone to accompany me to meetings where I think useful context will be shared, with the purpose of taking notes and sharing context with the rest of the principal engineers and also getting in practice at those sorts of meetings, and meeting the stakeholders.
+- If I feel I need to be in a meeting where useful context will be shared but it's possible to add someone, I ask one of them to accompany me, with the purpose of taking notes and sharing context with the rest of the principal engineers and also getting in practice at those sorts of meetings, and meeting the stakeholders.
 - Where it hasn’t worked for someone to come to the meeting with me (perhaps a 1:1), I write up notes and email them to the group, or talk through them at our weekly meeting.
 - We already had a short weekly meeting, but we extended it to 50 minutes.
 We now mark items on the agenda as ‘Proposal’ (ideally will have been circulated in advance), ‘Discussion’, or ‘Info’.